ubernostrum/django-registration/docs/one-step-workflow.rst

 :ref:`model-based <model-workflow>` two-step (registration and activation) workflows, django-registration bundles a one-step registration workflow in ``registration.backends.simple``.
-This workflow is deliberately as simple as possible:
+This workflow consists of as few steps as possible:

 1. A user signs up by filling out a registration form.